jaysoo/nx-react-book/manuscript/chapter3.md

 ![Affected dependencies](images/3-affected-dep-graph.png)

-As we can see, Nx knows that the `books-ui` library has changed from the `master` branch; it has indicates the dependent projects affected by this change in *red*.
-Furthermore, Nx also allows us to retest only the affected projects.
+As we can see, Nx knows that the `books-ui` library has changed from the main branch; it indicates the dependent projects affected by this change in *red*.
+Furthermore, Nx also allows us to re-test only the affected projects.

 We can **lint** the projects affected by the changeset.